 Today, you can instantly create a free teacher account online by completing a short form.
 If you plan to use SmartMusic with students, simply answer the question “Will you be teaching with SmartMusic?” with a “YES.”

 Once you complete the form, you’ll receive a confirmation email.
 Click on the link in this email and you are ready to log in and arrive here:

 Check out the icons in the upper right corner.
 Select the Begin Teacher Trial button to experience the full breadth of SmartMusic’s library and features FREE for 30 days.
 The graduation cap icon will bring you to SmartMusic Academy, where you can find free, short-form videos and other resources to help you get started with your account and make the most out of your SmartMusic experience.

 At the far right is the navigation icon (it looks like a grid of nine squares).
 Click on this icon to expand a menu and choose where you want to go next within the app.
 Your options look like this:

 Here are a few ways you could start using your free SmartMusic account in the classroom today.

 From Find Music, search for Sound Innovations.
 From here you can click on your choice of Sound Innovations, Book 1 for either band or orchestra.
-Simply click Open, specify an Instrument and a “Movement,” which in this case is a line from the book.
-You might display this line on your whiteboard, having students follow the cursor and clap the rhythms.
+Simply click Open, specify an Instrument and a “Movement” (which in this case is a line from the book), then click Open again to view the selected line in the Practice App.
+You might display this line on your whiteboard in class, having students follow the cursor and clap the rhythms.

-Finally, if your students will use SmartMusic, too, you might choose a piece to perform on your primary instrument, showing your students how to use SmartMusic and how the assessment works.
-You could also demonstrate how students can use SmartMusic to do things like display fingerings for unfamiliar notes.
+Finally, if your students will use SmartMusic, too, you might choose a piece to perform on your primary instrument, demonstrating to students how to use SmartMusic and how the assessment works.
+You can also show students how to do things like display fingerings for unfamiliar notes.

 Next, let’s look at how you can use SmartMusic to drive individual practice.